jenkinsci/depbuilder-plugin/docs/docs/002_ui-overview.rst

 such as `Jenkins GIT <https://plugins.jenkins.io/git/>`_ and `Jenkins SVN <https://plugins.jenkins.io/subversion/>`_.

 #.
-Select the SCM from the definition dropdown.
+Select the SCM option from the definition dropdown.

 #.
-Select the SCM option that you are using and enter a valid credentials.
+Select the SCM (Git, SVN, etc...), enter the project repository url and
+   valid SCM credentials.

 #.
-Add a relative path in :guilabel:`Pipeline File Location` input field that is
-   pointing to the build script in the repository.
+Add a relative path to the build script in the repository in the
+   :guilabel:`Pipeline File Location` field.
+The name of the build script is not strictly defined and you can name it however you want.

 .. image:: images/ui/scmConfig_min.png
    :align: center